vindar/tgx/tools/README.md

 - `Mesh3D`, the legacy format kept for compatibility.

 For OBJ files, the tool reads materials and textures when available.
-The GUI shows the detected texture references and lets you override or resize each texture before conversion.
+The GUI shows the detected diffuse (`map_Kd`) and emissive (`map_Ke`) texture slots and lets you override or resize each texture before conversion.
+MTL `Ke` is stored as Mesh3Dv2 emissive color.
+TGX stores emissive metadata in optional Mesh3Dv2 material extras.
 It can also preview the mesh with PyVista.

 For `Mesh3Dv2`, the GUI defaults to **Compact** meshlet generation with **Non-adjacent packing** set to `0`.
 This is the usual starting point for